11 Tips on How to Negotiate Salary Over the Phone and Email in 2023

 2. Research The Market

 Read up on the market for a better understanding of current salaries within the industry.
-There are several online platforms like Glassdoor and Payscale that provide job seekers free information on company salaries.
+Online platforms like Glassdoor and Payscale provide job seekers with free company salary information.

-This only takes 5 minutes to research but is crucial when deciding a rate.
-It also provides important industry and market data to back up your request.
+Researching only takes 5 minutes but is crucial when deciding a rate.
+It also provides essential industry and market data to back up your request.
 The last thing you want to do is request an increase well outside the bounds of what is expected and appropriate at a particular company.

 You will come up with a wide range of pay but make sure to ask for something toward the top of that range.
 This gives you wiggle room to negotiate.